scottiepowell/green-to-code-blog/articles/2025-05-01-python_to_APK_part2.md

 tags: [EC2, pipeline, devops, GitHub Actions, Docker, Buildozer]
 ---

-# Ephemeral Pipeline: Configuring EC2 for Android Builds with Docker and Buildozer – Part 2

 > In this second installment, we configure our AWS EC2 instance to use Docker and Buildozer to compile Python code into Android APKs seamlessly.

 ## Introduction